-We now discuss in detail basic arithmetic algorithms for unsigned (i.e., non-negative) integers - these algorithms work with vectors of base-B digits, and except where explicitly noted, we do not assume the high-order digits of the input vectors are non-zero, nor do these algorithms ensure that the high-order digit of the output vector is non-zero.
-These algorithms can be very easily adapted to deal with arbitrary signed integers, and to take proper care that the high-order digit of the vector representing a non-zero number is non-zero (the reader is asked to fill in these details in some of the exercises below).
-All of these algorithms can be implemented directly in a programming language that provides a "built-in" signed integer type that can represent all integers of absolute value less than B^2 , and that provides the basic arithmetic operations (addition, subtraction, multiplication, integer division).
-So, for example, using the C or Java programming language's int type on a typical 32-bit computer, we could take $B = 2^{15}$.
-The resulting software would be reasonably efficient, but certainly not the best possible.
+We now discuss in detail basic arithmetic algorithms for unsigned (i.e., nonnegative) integers - these algorithms work with vectors of base-B digits, and except where explicitly noted, we do not assume that the high-order digits of the input vectors are non-zero, nor do these algorithms ensure that the high-order digit of the output vector is non-zero.
+These algorithms can be very easily adapted to deal with arbitrary signed integers, and to take proper care that the high-order digit of the vector representing a non-zero number is itself non-zero (the reader is asked to fill in these details in some of the exercises below).
+All of these algorithms can be implemented directly in a programming language that provides a "built-in" signed integer type that can represent all integers of absolute value less than $B^2$ , and that supports the basic arithmetic operations (addition, subtraction, multiplication, integer division).
+So, for example, using the C or Java programming language's int type on a typical 32-bit computer, we could take $B = 2^{15}$ .
+The resulting software would be reasonably efficient and portable, but certainly not the fastest possible.

 Suppose we have the base-B representations of two unsigned integers a and b.
-We present algorithms to compute the base-B representation of a+b, a-b, $a \cdot b$, $\lfloor a/b \rfloor$, and a mod b.
-To simplify the presentation, for integers x, y with $y \neq 0$, we write divmod(x, y) to denote $(\lfloor x/y \rfloor, x \mod y)$.
+We present algorithms to compute the base-B representation of a + b, a - b, $a \cdot b$ , $\lfloor a/b \rfloor$ , and a mod b.
+To simplify the presentation, for integers x, y with $y \neq 0$ , we denote by QuoRem(x, y) the quotient/remainder pair ( $\lfloor x/y \rfloor$ , x mod y).